Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Properties of weak LQG metrics

 \subsection{H\"older continuity, singular points, completeness, and geodesics}

 It was proved in~\cite[Proposition 5.20]{dg-supercritical-lfpp} that subsequential limits of the rescaled $\ep$-LFPP metrics~\eqref{eqn-defn-rescaled-LFPP} in the supercritical phase are a.s.\ reverse H\"older continuous with respect to the Euclidean metric.
 We now prove Proposition~\ref{prop-holder}, which generalizes this property to weak LQG metrics.
 Specifically, we will prove the following more quantitative version of this property which is required to be uniform across scales.
+(We remind the reader that, throughout this and the next section, $h$ is taken to be a whole-plane GFF plus a continuous function, unless specified otherwise.)

 \begin{prop} Fix $\chi > \xi(Q+2)$ and a compact set $K \subset \BB{C}$.
 For each $\BB{r}>0$, it holds with polynomially high probability as $\ep \rta 0$, at a rate which is uniform in $\BB{r}$, that \eqb \frk c_{\BB{r}}^{-1} e^{-\xi h_{\BB{r}}(0)} D_h(z,w) \geq \left( |z-w| / \BB{r} \right)^{\chi} \qquad \text{$\forall z,w \in \BB{r} K$ with $|z-w| \leq \ep \BB{r}$}. \eqe \end{prop}